 - Limited rancidity – no pre-exposure to oxygen means reduced chances of spoilage, so the product and its benefits keep for as long as possible

-- Stability – fragile oils are a higher quality when extracted with low or no heat
+- Stability – fragile oils are of higher quality when extracted with low or no heat

-- Selective process control – obtaining constituents that hold the best healing properties, adding to its effectiveness
+- Selective process control – obtaining constituents that hold the optimization healing properties, adding to its effectiveness

 - Environmentally sound – using carbon dioxide (a natural byproduct of human existence) for pharmacological & medical practices is a completely natural and safe method for oil extraction

-The advantages of co2 method of extraction to conventional cold-pressing
+The advantages of the co2 extraction process to conventional cold-pressing

-Cleaner process both in terms of environmental impact and the yield;
+- Cleaner process both in terms of environmental impact and yield;

-Usually a very intense colour of the extract; and
+- Usually a very intense color of the extract; and

 We provide the extraction table of essential oils extracted by two extraction methods and the extraction experiment of walnut oil for comparison: